rotub/rotub.github.io/_posts/2015-09-11-life-drawing.md

 On my way to and from work I've been trying to have more fun with drawing.
 It's impossible to draw with precision on the train, so I am forced to take drawing less seriously.
 I've been drawing commuters and having fun playing around with a different style.

+I don't try and draw realistic, but i look for peoples distinct features and translate thay to the paper.
+A bit like a characture.